 Meal Prep and Batch Cooking:

-If you like to meal prep, you can make a large batch of pineapple juice and store it in the refrigerator for up to three days.
-Alternatively, freeze portions in ice cube trays for quick use in smoothies or to chill your water with a burst of flavor.
-This approach saves time and ensures you always have a refreshing beverage ready to go.
+Into meal prep?
+Make a big batch and keep it in the fridge for up to three days.
+Or freeze portions in ice cube trays—perfect for smoothies or just adding to water for flavor.
+Saves time and you’ve always got something good to drink ready to go.

 Pairing with Beverages